elixir-europe/rdmkit/pages/contribute/working_with_git.md

 This guide tells you how to request and edit a page using Git and GitHub.

 Prerequisites:
+* Basic knowledge of Markdown.
+All you need to know is in our [markdown cheat sheet](markdown_cheat_sheet)
-* Technical knowledge about Git
+* Technical knowledge about Git.
-* A GitHub account
+* A GitHub account.
+If you do not have one, [create a free GitHub account](https://github.com/join) before you start.

 ## Forking - branching - changing - pushing - PR